I was at a candy store at Chicago’s O’Hare Airport last year that had as many products on the counter around the register as on the shelves.

 It’s not a clearance aisle.
 If you are trying to move slow-sellers, the counter is not the place.
 There’s a reason they didn’t sell in the first place.

 Don't have the right sign in the wrong place.
 At an auto parts store, I was in line at the register when I noticed a sign asking, “Need new windshield wipers?”
-I considered them, looked at the 50 choices behind me but didn’t want to start shopping again.
+I considered them, and looked at the 50 choices behind me but didn’t want to start shopping again.
 I was frustrated.
 You don’t want customers frustrated at checkout.
 Make sure your signs at the register keep customers moving out the door.
 The gift you forgot (above) was perfect for the week before Christmas that Cacilda Hannigan used.

 Don’t expect your cashiers to help you.
-The display has to do the heavy-lifting.
+The display has to do the heavy lifting.
 Yes, you could script something for the cashiers to say like, “Did you see we have batteries 2 for $5?” but your cashiers won’t do it.
 Instead, create the right sign, “Make certain your flashlight works” with the most common size battery right below it.

 Don’t wall off your cashiers with lots of impulse items.
 Such a barrier will make them feel inhuman.
 With too many choices, you will make those cashiers have to answer product questions, which will slow down the line.